albertlauncher/documentation/src/gettingstarted/contributing.md

 To **add new plugins** from scratch

-1. Request the creation of a repository (in the [community chat](/gettingstarted/help/))
+1. Request the creation of a repository (in the [community chat](/gettingstarted/help/)).
-2. Fork the repository to your account
+2. Fork the repository to your account.
-3. Work on on the fork
+3. Work on on the fork.
-4. Send a pull request to the upstream repository
+4. Send a pull request to the upstream repository.
-5. Go through the review process until approved
+5. Go through the review process until approved.

 To **work on existing plugins** start at step 2.
 Discuss your planned changes with the maintainer of the plugin before.